-Every year, at the time of school re-entries (and not that!), lice invasions become a real nightmare for parents and teachers.
-Find in this folder a set of natural responses and products that will allow you to fight this insect at best.
+Every year, at the start of the school year (and not only for that matter!), lice infestations become a real nightmare for parents and teachers.
+Discover in this file a set of answers and natural products that will allow you to best fight against this insect.

-The lice are hematophageal insects (blood nourishing,) responsible for frequent and contagious pest diseases called peiculosis.
+Lice are hematophagous insects (feeding on blood), responsible for frequent and contagious parasitic diseases called pediculosis.

-There are three types of lice responsible for phtiriases (other name given to human pediculosis) :
+There are three types of lice responsible for phtiriasis (another name given to human pediculosis) :

 - Pediculus humanus corporis